kinvolk/lokomotive/docs/development/coding-style-guide.md

+---
-# Lokomotive coding style guide
+title: Lokomotive coding style guide
+weight: 10
+---

 This document describes the coding style that's enforced in the Lokomotive codebase.
 The guidelines in this document should be followed by Lokomotive maintainers and contributors alike.
 The guide is